Qiskit/qiskit/MAINTAINING.md

 Verify that the milestone is in a suitable place to release:

  - Set the due date for an estimated time for the release, if not set already (for example, in patch release cases).
+- If this release is a release candidate for a major or minor release, there is a feature freeze starting two weeks before release day.
+  No new public-API-changing PRs (new features or deprecations) can be added to the milestone during this period; they must wait until the next minor release.
+  If the API-change is not backwards compatible (like a removal), it needs to wait until the next major, following SemVer.
  - Check for missing items in the milestone.
 For example, [search for open PRs against stable branches](https://github.com/Qiskit/qiskit/pulls?q=is%3Apr+is%3Aopen+-base%3Amain) and ensure they are labeled with the upcoming release milestone.
  - The day before the release:
    * all the blocking issues/PR should be merged the day before the release.